List of unproduced film projects based on Marvel Comics: Guardians of the Galaxy prequel One-Shots

 Guardians of the Galaxy (2014) director James Gunn had originally intended to introduce each of the members of the Guardians through a series of Marvel One-Shots that would have played before the film in theaters.
 Partial footage for a Groot and Rocket Raccoon episode was shot, and shown at San Diego Comic Con, with a role for Alan Tudyk also written into the short by Gunn.
 Only the script for the Groot and Rocket short had been completed at the time of cancellation.
 Gunn considers the events of the short, which showcased the meeting of the two characters, to still have occurred.

-Ant-Man Hank Pym prequel

-In June 2018, actor Michael Douglas expressed interest in playing a younger version of Hank Pym in a prequel to the Ant-Man films, an idea that Peyton Reed had proposed in June 2015.
+Captain Britain and the Black Knight

+On June 27, 2017, in an interview with Hey U Guys, Kevin Feige stated that Marvel Studios had discussed bringing Brian Braddock/Captain Britain to the Marvel Cinematic Universe stating "We have discussed it.
+There are a lot of actors that come in and ask for the part so we'll have to see".

+On May 10, 2018, Simon Pegg expressed interest in portraying Captain Britain.

+On September 8, 2018, it was reported that Marvel Studios had booked space at Pinewood Studios UK in November and December 2018 to hold auditions for a project called Captain Britain and the Black Knight.

+On November 10, 2021, Henry Cavill expressed interest in portraying Captain Britain.

 Untitled Drax and Mantis film

 In March 2020, Drax actor Dave Bautista revealed that James Gunn, director of the Guardians of the Galaxy trilogy, had pitched a film based around the characters of Drax and Mantis to Marvel Studios, but that it could not release within the next five years due to a full release schedule.
 Bautista was interested in appearing in the film.
 In May 2021, Bautista theorised that the studio may have had no interest in the project, due to a lack of communication about it.
 He indicated that he would likely retire from playing the role of Drax after Guardians of the Galaxy Vol. 3 due to his age, but Drax would remain in the MCU.
 Gunn replied through Twitter stating that he believed the role should not be recast.